Manuel Felguérez: Early life

 Felguérez was born in the state of Zacatecas in 1928, but political instability caused his family to lose their land there and move to Mexico City.
 In 1947, he had the chance to travel to Europe and, impressed with the art there, decided to dedicate himself to the vocation.
-Unhappy with the education at the Academy of San Carlos in Mexico, he did most of his studies in France, where he specialized in abstract art, something that was not accepted in Mexico at the time.
+Unhappy with the education at the Academy of San Carlos in Mexico, he did most of his studies in France, where he specialized in abstract art (which was not accepted in Mexico at the time).
 His exhibitions were initially limited to galleries and the production of "sculpted murals" using materials such as scrap metals, stones, and sand.
 As attitudes in Mexico changed towards art, Felguérez found acceptance for his work and remained active at over eighty years of age.

 Manuel Felguérez was born on his family's San Agustín del Vergel hacienda near Valparaíso, Zacatecas, on December 12, 1928.
 It was a turbulent time as Zacatecas was involved in the Cristero uprising and while the fighting initially began over religion, it quickly became about land as well.
 His father owned the family hacienda, the great-great-grandson of landholders, but by the early 20th century, these landowners were despised by the general populace.

 Some of the hacienda's workers demanded control of the land by force, with battles between loyalists and the insurgents occurring on the property.
 In the 1930s, there were land expropriations under President Lázaro Cárdenas, which took away most of the family's holdings.
 The family decided to flee and later completely abandon the hacienda in 1934 for Mexico City.
 Felguérez's father hoped for compensation for the lost lands from the federal government, but he died after a year when Felguérez was only eight years old.

 Felguérez's mother never returned to Zacatecas, warning her son that if he ever returned to Valparaíso, they would kill him, and she also preferred to be with her parents in the capital city.
 Felguérez would return about six decades later to Zacatecas for the first time to open an art museum named after him.